epfl-lara/stainless/core/src/sphinx/limitations.rst

   * stack overflow
   * heap overflow

-Algebraic data types are assumed to be arbitrarily large.
+The set of values for recursive algebraic data types is assumed to be infinite.
 In any given execution, there will be actual bounds on the total available memory.
 The program could thus crash with an out-of-memory error when trying to allocate another